mechmotum/mechmotum.github.io/content/pages/guide.rst

 Academia
 --------

-Srinivasan Keshav, "`How To Read A Paper <http://ccr.sigcomm.org/online/files/p83-keshavA.pdf>`_," ACM SIGCOMM Computer Communication Review, vol. 37, no. 3, Jul.
+Srinivasan Keshav, "`How To Read A Paper`_," ACM SIGCOMM Computer Communication Review, vol. 37, no. 3, Jul.
 2007.
    Introduces a structured 3 phase method of reading scientific literature.
-`Guide to writing a literature review for Science and Technology students <https://lancaster.libguides.com/engineering/literaturereview>`_, Lancaster University
-   This is a nice guide that gives starting information for those of you working on a literature study.
+`Guide to writing a literature review for Science and Technology students`_, Lancaster University This is a nice guide that gives starting information for those of you working on a literature study.
 `Writing a Scientific-Style Thesis: A Guide for Graduate Research Students <https://www.nuigalway.ie/media/graduatestudies/files/writingascientificstylethesis/Writing-a-Scientific-Thesis.pdf>`_, NUI Galway, Dr. Dermot Burns, 2017